 Hopefully this is just the beginning and we get more in 2015!

 - Armor Hunters – Valiant reigned destruction on their world in Armor Hunters, as aliens descended upon Earth to destroy X-O Manowar.
 Pulling in numerous series, the event was epic, and world changing.

 - Forever Evil - DC has been hit and miss, but this event has been pretty solid.
 Especially when you look at it as commentary between the dark and gritty villains of modern times versus the cleaner villains of yesteryear

-Best Genre of the Year – Indie Comics
+Best Genre of the Year – Indie Comics/Small Publishers

 Is it a “genre”?
-We can argue about that, but lets face it, 2012 was a year we saw major creators shrug off the big two, instead launching creator owned series at other publishers, digitally or through Kickstarter.
+We can argue about that, but lets face it, 2014 was a year we saw major creators continue to shrug off the big two, instead launching creator owned series at other publishers, digitally or through Kickstarter.
 We saw more comics, in more varieties, on more subjects and more ways to consume them, than any time before.
-It really wasn’t the year of the Big Two, this was a year that we as consumers could continue to find something that’d fit our tastes.
+It really wasn’t the year of the Big Two, this was a year that we as consumers could continue to find something that would fit our varied tastes.